venkateshgaddam/LendingClubCaseStudy/README.md

 To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).

+## Important Columns
+The given columns are leading attributes, or **predictors**.
+These attributes are available at the time of the loan application and strongly helps in **prediction** of loan pass or rejection.
+Key attributes *Some of these columns may get dropped due to empty data in the dataset*
+* **Customer Demographics**
+  * Annual Income (annual_inc) - Annual income of the customer.
+Generally higher the income, more chances of loan pass.
+  * Home Ownership (home_ownership) - Wether the customer owns a home or stays rented.
+Owning a home adds a collateral which increases the chances of loan pass.
+  * Employment Length (emp_length) - Employment tenure of a customer (this is overall tenure).
+Higher the tenure, more financial stablity, thus higher chances of loan pass
+  * Debt to Income (dti) - The percentage of the salary which goes towards paying loan.
+Lower DTI, higher the chances of a loan pass.
+  * State (addr_state) - Location of the customer.
+Can be used to create a generic demographic analysis.
+There could be higher delinquency or defaulters demographicaly.
+* **Loan Attributes**
+  * Loan Ammount (loan_amt)
+  * Grade (grade)
+  * Term (term)
+  * Loan Date (issue_date)
+  * Purpose of Loan (purpose)
+  * Verification Status (verification_status)
+  * Interest Rate (int_rate)
+  * Installment (installment)
+  * Public Records (public_rec) - Derogatory Public Records.
+The value adds to the risk to the loan.
+Higher the value, lower the success rate.
+  * Public Records Bankruptcy  (public_rec_bankruptcy) - Number of bankruptcy records publocally available for the customer.
+Higher the value, lower is the success rate.

+## Convert Column Format
+- `(loan_amnt, funded_amnt, funded_amnt_inv)` columns are Object and will be converted to float
+- `(int_rate, installment, dti)` columns are Object and will be converted to float
+- **strip "month"** text from `term` column and convert to integer
+- Percentage columns `(int_rate)` are object. **Strip "%"** characters and convert column to float
+- `issue_d` column **converted to datetime format**

+## Convert Column Values
+- `emp_length` converted to integer with following logic.
+Note < 1 year is converted to zero and 10+ converted to 10.
+    - < 1 year: 0,
+    - 2 years: 2,
+    - 3 years: 3,
+    - 7 years: 7,
+    - 4 years: 4,
+    - 5 years: 5,
+    - 1 year: 1,
+    - 6 years: 6,
+    - 8 years: 8,
+    - 9 years: 9,
+    - 10+ years: 10

 ## Conclusions
 - Do not issue loans for users with Grades D, E, F, and G
 - Implement Stricter risk assessment criteria for users with Grades B, C, and D